entando/entando-docs/vuepress/docs/next/tutorials/compose/digital-assets-tutorial.md

 The types of files that can be uploaded to an Entando Application are controlled by the configuration of the server side of the App Builder.
 If you're using the quickstart version, this is `entando-de-app`.

-There are two properties that control these settings and they are set in `src/main/conf/systemParams.properties`, a comma delimitted list of values.
+There are two properties that control these settings set in `src/main/conf/systemParams.properties`.
+This file is a comma delimitted list of values.
 The property keys are:

 * `jacms.imageResource.allowedExtensions=`
 * `jacms.attachResource.allowedExtensions=`

 To configure the uploads for the App Builder and Admin Console, include both the MIME type and the file extension of the asset.
-The APIs that support resources checks the MIME type of the uploaded asset.
+The APIs that support resources check the MIME type of the uploaded asset.

 An example configuration for images:
 - `jacms.imageResource.allowedExtensions=jpg,jpeg,png,svg,svg+xml`